-The CHISQ.INV Function is categorized under Statistical functions.
+The CHISQ.INV Function is categorized under Excel Statistical functions.
 It will calculate the inverse of the left-tailed probability of the chi-square distribution.

-Depending on production conditions such as the raw material supplied, humidity factor, etc., production will vary that some machines produce balls distributed around the target of 3000 μm, while others produce balls with a wider distribution.
+Depending on production conditions, such as the raw material supplied, humidity factor, etc., production will vary so that some machines produce balls distributed around the target of 3000 μm, while others produce balls with a wider distribution.
 Therefore, the variance parameter of the normal distribution of the ball sizes varies from machine to machine.
 Using CHISQ, we can model the variance of a particular machine.

 The CHISQ.INV function uses the following arguments:

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources:

 To master the art of Excel, check out CFI’s FREE Excel Crash Course, which teaches you how to become an Excel power user.
 Learn the most important formulas, functions, and shortcuts to become confident in your financial analysis.